acidau/acidau.github.io/anime/index.md

 *  _Interviews with Monster Girls._ Teachers going out of their way to help their quirky students fit in.
 *  _Asagao to Kase-san_.
 Fluffy yuri romance OVA with likeable main characters.

+**I want decent series from recent seasons.**
+* _Call of the Night_ - apt title, good character banter.
+Summer 2022.
+* _Spy x Family_ - just look it up and reviews speak for themselves.
+Spring 2022.

 **I'm sick of high school characters.**
 * _Ya Boy Kongming!_ - Surprisingly well written reverse isekai - with music!